dcblack/ModernSystemC/README.md

 # Modern SystemC Project

 Illustrate various C++11/14/17 techniques with SystemC 2.3.2.
 This project is hosted on github at https://github.com/dcblack/ModernSystemC.git .
+The notion of "modern C++" means, C++ syntax and library features from 2011 onward.

 #### Note